mantacode/walkingdead/README.md

 ## WalkingDead

 The class exposes just a few public API methods as well as a few events you may listen for.
 The class is derived from the  `EventEmitter` so you also have the same methods as the `EventEmitter`.
-Please see the [EventEmitter](http://nodejs.org/api/all.html#all_class_events_eventemitter "EventEmitter") api for more information.
+Please see the [EventEmitter](http://nodejs.org/api/all.html#all_class_events_eventemitter "EventEmitter") API for more information.

 ### WakingDead#()